achance/GAB19/README.md

 ## Query for your sample logs in Azure

-To query for the logs, we will use the [Kusto Query language] (https://docs.microsoft.com/en-us/azure/kusto/query/index).
+To query for the logs, we will use the [Kusto Query language](https://docs.microsoft.com/en-us/azure/kusto/query/index).

 1. From the Azure Portal, ensure that you still have your workspace selected.
 2. Select **Logs** from the menu on the left.
 Then expand the schema for **Custom Logs**.
+You should see your newly created log type here.

+Note: It may take a few minutes for the change to take effect in the portal.

 ![Query][Query]

 [Query]: https://github.com/achance/GAB19/blob/master/Screenshots/Query.PNG?raw=true "Query"

-3. Query for your newly created logs using the following sample.
+3. Query for your newly created logs using the following sample:

 ```